-Porous air diffusers are commonly used for wastewater treatment around the world especially rubber made ones.
+Porous air diffusers are commonly used for wastewater treatment around the world especially rubber made models.
+Why do

-Why do so many people use porous air diffusers even though they clog and must be cleaned and replaced periodically?
+so many people use porous air diffusers even though they inevitably clog and must be cleaned and replaced periodically?

 Verification 1: Result of Porous vs. OHR fine bubble generation test.

-Verification 2: Real case examples of comparing Porous vs. OHR at two wastewater treatment plants. / What is the Alpha Value.
+Verification 2: Real-world examples of comparing Porous vs. OHR at two wastewater treatment plants.
+What is the Alpha Value?